Secular Coalition for America: Board of directors

 The Secular Coalition for America Board of Directors is democratically structured.
 Directors are nominated and voted on to serve by the member organizations.
 Officers may be associated with member organizations or may come from the wider freethought community.
 In August 2022, Steven Emmert became the Executive Director.
 Scott MacConomy is the Director of Policy and Government Affairs.
-Other current board members are Maggie Ardiente, president; Derek Araujo, vice president; Dana Morganroth, treasurer; Bryan Shelby, secretary; Herb Silverman, founder; Anthony Cruz Pantojas; Claudette St. Pierre; Rebecca Hale; and Lori Lipman Brown.
+Other current board members are Maggie Ardiente, president; Claudette St. Pierre, vice president; Dana Morganroth, treasurer; Bryan Shelby, secretary; Herb Silverman; Anthony Cruz Pantojas; Neil Polzin; Rebecca Hale; and AJ Goodman.

 Advisory board

-Advisors to the Secular Coalition for America are Woody Kaplan (Chair), Rob Boston, Richard Dawkins, Daniel Dennett, Rebecca Goldstein, Sam Harris, Jeff Hawkins, Wendy Kaminer, Michael Newdow, Dan Okrent, Steven Pinker, Salman Rushdie, Pete Stark, Todd Stiefel, and Julia Sweeney.
+Advisors to the Secular Coalition for America are Woody Kaplan (Chair), Rob Boston, Richard Dawkins, Daniel Dennett, Rebecca Goldstein, Sam Harris, Jeff Hawkins, Wendy Kaminer, Michael Newdow, Dan Okrent, Steven Pinker, Salman Rushdie, Todd Stiefel, and Julia Sweeney.

 Legislative focus

 The Secular Coalition for America addresses issues arising out of what they see as the inappropriate presence of religion into public policy, such as government funding of religious ministries (the "faith-based initiative" or "charitable choice"); tuition vouchers for religious schools; federally funded abstinence-only sex education; limits to embryonic stem cell research; constitutional marriage protection amendments; access to birth control and emergency contraception; the Religious Freedom Restoration Act, the Religious Land Use and Institutionalized Persons Act; and the Pledge Protection Act as well as other court-stripping measures.

 The Coalition is particularly active in challenging what it perceives as discrimination against nontheists by government chartered organizations like the Boy Scouts of America.
 Similarly, it works to keep military chaplains from actively sharing their beliefs with service members.

 The Coalition also welcomes and works in cooperation with religious groups regardless of affiliation when the religious group(s) share their beliefs of freedom of conscience and separation of church and state.
 The Secular Coalition for America espouses religious tolerance to people of all religions and those without.